Skip to content

 Minimum elevation to extract from the Relative DEM Default value: -10.0 Number

-Maximum threshold value
+Maximum relative height value

 THRESH_MAX